jhuckaby/pixl-server-web/README.md

 # Transaction Logging

 In addition to the standard debug logging in [pixl-server](https://github.com/jhuckaby/pixl-server), the web server component can also log each request as a `transaction`.
 This is an optional feature which is disabled by default.
-To enable it, set the [http_log_requests](#http_log_requests) configuration property to `true`.
+To enable it, set the [log_requests](#log_requests) configuration property to `true`.
 The pixl-server log will then include a `transaction` row for every completed web request.
 Example:

 ```
 [1466210619.37][2016/06/17 17:43:39][joeretina.local][WebServer][transaction][HTTP 200 OK][/server-status?pretty=1][{"id":"r4","proto":"http","ips":["::ffff:127.0.0.1"],"host":"127.0.0.1:3012","ua":"Mozilla/5.0 (Macintosh; Intel Mac OS X 10_11_5) AppleWebKit/601.6.17 (KHTML, like Gecko) Version/9.1.1 Safari/601.6.17","perf":{"scale":1000,"perf":{"total":10.266,"read":0.256,"process":1.077,"write":7.198},"counters":{"bytes_in":587,"bytes_out":431,"num_requests":1}}}]